riquito/tuc/README.md

 ## Install

-Download one of the [releases](https://github.com/riquito/tuc/releases) or run
+Download one of the [prebuilt binaries](https://github.com/riquito/tuc/releases)

+or run

 ```
-cargo install
+cargo install tuc
 ```

 ## Help